 gswap(&a, &b, sizeof(int));

 – In MATLAB, you can just use an array/matrix without thinking about its dimensions or the number of elements in there.
-It allows to freely add/remove elements or even dimensions.
-However, in C, dimensions and numbers of elements have to be known so that corresponding storage can be allocated.
-I haven’f found any effective way to deal with this yet, except use a lot of malloc/realloc/calloc/free and get frustrated when an array changes size.
+It allows users to freely add/remove elements or even dimensions.
+However, in C, dimensions and the number of elements have to be known so that corresponding storage can be allocated.
+I haven’t found any effective way to deal with this yet, except use a lot of malloc/realloc/calloc/free and get frustrated when an array changes size.

 In the meantime, if you are writing MATLAB code with the idea that someone else will translate it into C later on, there are a few things you can do to make that person hate you less.